Jal Jeevan Mission: A mammoth task, a sea of business opportunities

-“How to ensure availability of water in every house?
-How does every house get water, pure drinking water?
-And so I declare from the Red Fort today, that in the days to come, we will take forward the Jal Jeevan Mission,” Prime Minister Narendra Modi said in his Independence Day speech.
-The alarming proportions India's water crisis has acquired are quite well known.
+Multiple cities in the country are slated to “run out of water” in a decade.
+In villages, too, the situation is grim: less than half of the population can barely use 50 litres of water per day, India’s national auditor told the Parliament in 2018.

-Several cities are slated to “run out of water” in a decade.
-In villages, too, the situation is grim--less than half the population can barely use 50 litres of water a day, India’s national ...
+But how easy — or difficult — it is to provide water to all households?
+Prime Minister Narendra Modi has said the Jal Jeevan Mission would require Rs 3.5 trillion over the next five years to implement.
+This is fairly in line with the assessment of the Comptroller and Auditor General of India (CAG), which had ...

 TO READ THE FULL STORY, SUBSCRIBE NOW NOW AT JUST Rs